maub-dev/Chatsity/README.md

 - **.NET Identity**: Use .NET identity for users authentication.
 - **Invalid messages**: Handle messages that are not understood or any exceptions raised within the bot. **NOT IMPLEMENTED**
 - **Installer**: Build an installer. **NOT IMPLEMENTED**

+## Instructions
+- In order to execute the project it is necessary to run the EF migrations and set the "BlazorApp" project as Startup Project